What is preterm labour?

 Symptoms of preterm labour

-- constant menstrual-like cramping;
+- constant menstrual-like cramping

 - low back pain;

-- watery, mucous, or bloody vaginal discharge; or
+- watery, mucous, or bloody vaginal discharge

-- uterine activity monitoring to detect contractions; or
+- uterine activity monitoring to detect contractions

+Fetal fibronectin.
 In addition, there is a biochemical test that can identify women at risk of preterm delivery.
 The test involves the measurement of fetal fibronectin, a type of glue created by the body to help the pregnancy bind to the inside lining of the uterus.
 This substance leaks through the cervix early in the process of preterm labour, and can be detected in vaginal fluid using a simple swab test.

-The fetal fibronectin test is not 100 per cent reliable, but if you are experiencing symptoms of preterm labour it can help determine your risk of delivering the baby in the next one to 2 weeks.
+The fetal fibronectin test is not 100 per cent reliable, but if you are experiencing symptoms of preterm labour it can help predict your risk of delivering the baby in the next one to 2 weeks.

 If you need hospital care